mlockrey/React-For-Beginners-Transcriptions/03 - Writing your first Component.md

 So it's going to give us this little StorePicker element, and I can pop that anywhere I want inside of our page, and it's going to render out whatever is exactly inside of here.

-We're going to have other methods in here that's going to be used for calculating data, syncing data etc etc, but the `render` method is what shows us what HTML is going to be showsn.
+We're going to have other methods in here that's going to be used for calculating data, syncing data etc etc, but the `render` method is what shows us what HTML is going to be shown.

-So if I give that a save now and I go back to our app and refresh, you notice that -it jus trefreshed there becauase the refresh was on automatically.
+So if I give that a save now and I go back to our app and refresh, you notice that - it just refreshed there because the refresh was on automatically.
 We still don't see aything that's on the page, and that's because while we created the StorePicker, we haven't yet mounted it to the page.